 At the RSSC 2025 panel discussion featuring; Kaiesha Gibson, Head of CSR at Pentland Brands, Francesca Mangano, Head of CSR & Sustainability at TFG London, and design veteran Barbara Horspool, formerly of Marks & Spencer, New Look, and The White Company, offered a candid look at how brands can approach sustainability conversations internally.

 Your sustainability budget is not just a moral obligation; it's a strategic investment in business resilience, risk mitigation, and competitive strength.
-In fact, supply chain transparency has emerged as a critical enabler for sustainable, future-fit fashion brands.
+In fact, supply chain transparency in the fashion industry has emerged as a critical enabler for sustainable, future-fit brands.

 Here’s how to build a rock-solid case for your ESG efforts, and how Segura can help you back it up with data, speed, and clarity.